firavoyage/blogging/readme.md

 # firavoyage

-## mission
-- make tools elegant

-## self
+## .

 - an entrepreneur, developer, otaku
 - grew up in shanghai
 - on the internet since 2019, which is my actual "home town"
 - live in rest of the world
 - working on web dev

+## mission

+- make tools elegant

 ## love

--
-  - 🌕 💤 23:00
+- - 🌕 💤 23:00
--
-  - johann sebastian bach
+- - johann sebastian bach
   - lipton black tea
   - mixue bubble tea
   - cocacola